laikaland/laikaland/README.md

 very very shy, i dont really like to int first. i'm scared of people (/nsrs). feel free to int though, i'm usually up to chat

+will occasionally go offline for weeks at a time cause i loose interest sometimes. i'll usually be back soon enough.

   - gorillaz fandom and 2d/murdoc selfshippers (i have nonsharing friends i'm really loyal to) iwc

 alts: @last-living-soul , @late-omen